kik4444/quickreader-qt/README.md

 # Linux install

 Arch Linux
-- A pre-built pkg is available in the releases page.
-A PKGBUILD is available in the AUR at https://aur.archlinux.org/packages/quickreader
+- A PKGBUILD is available in the AUR at https://aur.archlinux.org/packages/quickreader

 # Linux manual install